juntao/arenztopia/content/news/Issue 19.md

 ## Weather
 by Mezoir Logan

 A tropical storm named Vonso has started moving towards Arenztopia from the East.
 Meteorologists believe the worst of the storm will be in Arenztopia on Friday next week.
 Tropical Storm Vonso will probably be gone by 2021.
-Weather is getting warmer with morning temperature on Monday being 21 degrees F.
+The weather is getting warmer with morning temperature on Monday being 21 degrees F.

 ## Coronavirus Report (Special: Vaccine!)
 by Owen Miyazoi